 The Board of Trustees of the University of North Carolina at Charlotte has requested that the Board of Governors approve the addition of the Smith Hall tract, approximately 1.5 acres of University-owned real property and appurtenant facilities, to become part of the existing UNCC Charlotte Research Institute (Millennial) Campus.
 The existing campus currently includes about 100 acres of land, consisting of a 16-acre parcel on the core campus, which includes Cameron Hall, Burson Hall, Health and Human Services, College of Education, and Woodward Hall and an 84-acre parcel adjoining Tryon Street on the north side of the University, which includes Grigg Hall and Duke Centennial Hall.
 Adding the Smith Hall Tract (as indicated on the attached) to the Millennial Campus will support additional partnerships involving engineering design, analysis, and testing; and will allow research partners in the Charlotte economic region to have flexible access to state of the art testing equipment and facilities that are housed in Smith Hall.
-In the near term, this addition will enable the creation of new partnerships between UNC Charlotte and private industry related to civil and environmental engineering while supporting this action will also enable future collaborations as Smith Hall is renovated and repopulated with engineering and engineering technology faculty.
+In the near term, this addition will enable the creation of new partnerships between UNC Charlotte and private industry related to civil and environmental engineering while supporting the growth of collaborative research in energy production and infrastructure.
+In the long term, this action will also enable future collaborations as Smith Hall is renovated and repopulated with engineering and engineering technology faculty.
 The President and his staff have completed the required consultations and have found that the activities to be performed on the Millennial Campus would advance regional economic development and that the campus has the administrative and fiscal capacity that is required to successfully administer the program.